virgesmith/hedfq/README.md

 ## Client-server demo

-For the purposes of the demonstration we have server thats stores encrpyed data and can aggregate (i.e. perform addition) *without requiring decryption*.
+For the purposes of the demonstration we create a server that stores encrypted data and will aggregate it (i.e. perform addition)  on request *without requiring decryption*.

-The server permits a single encrypted dataset to be uploaded along with a public key and a context.
+The server permits a single encrypted dataset to be uploaded (along with a corresponding public key and a encryption parameters, **but not** the private key that would permit decryption).

-Then, the data can be downloaded directly, aggregrated, or deleted entirely.
+Then, the encrypted data can be downloaded directly, aggregrated, or deleted entirely.
+Only the client can actually decrypt the data.

 The client script does the following: